Private API

 struct AmbiguousDescription <: CTBase.CTException

-Exception thrown when a description is ambiguous or does not match any known descriptions.
+Exception thrown when a description (a tuple of Symbols) cannot be matched to any known valid descriptions.

 Fields